isabella232/kendo-react-animation/docs/index.md

 # Animation Package Overview

 Animation components are designed to animate their content by using different animation effects.
-Currently, the Animation package includes the following Animation components:
+Currently, the Animation package includes the Kendo UI Fade, Expand, and Slide components for React.
-* Fade
-* Expand
-* Slide

-## Kendo UI Fade for React

-The Fade component animates newly-added children with `fade in` effect.
+The Kendo UI Fade component for React animates newly-added children with `fade in` effect.

-## Kendo UI Expand for React

-The Expand component animates the `CSS height property` of the container element.
+The Kendo UI Expand component for React animates the `CSS height property` of the container element.

-## Kendo UI Slide for React

-The Slide component slides a single piece of content vertically.
+The Kendo UI Slide component for React slides a single piece of content vertically.

 ## Suggested Links

+Articles on the Kendo UI Animation components for React:

 * [Get Started with the Fade Component]({% slug overview_fade_kendouiforreact %})
 * [API Reference of the Fade Component]({% slug api_fade_kendouiforreact %})